exwm/yt_clipper/readme.md

   ![yt_clipper_command_palette](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_command_palette.png)

 A shortcuts reference can also be toggled by clicking the `full reference` button in the footer of the command palette.

+**Alt+F:** Toggle the contextual hints bar at the bottom of the viewport.
+The bar surfaces shortcut chips relevant to what's under the cursor or what you're doing.

+- Different chips appear while hovering the video, the crop overlay, a chart point, or while mid-drag.
+- Holding `Ctrl`, `Shift`, or `Alt` filters the chips to those that require those modifiers.
+- Expandable chips with a trailing `+` open a popover listing related chord variants on hover.
+- Click the chevron on the left edge of the bar to flip it between pinned-bottom and pinned-top.
+- The bar's visibility and position persist across page reloads.

 ## Marker Editing Shortcuts